Thematic Research Area

 - American history

-L. Silver, “The Political Use of Metaphor in the Construction of the ‘Atlantic Community‘”, in European Community, Atlantic Community?, V. Aubourg, Bossuat, G., and Smith, G. P. Scott Paris: Soleb, 2008, pp. 60-73.
+Silver, Lara.
+“The Political Use of Metaphor in the Construction of the ‘Atlantic Community’.”
+In European Community, Atlantic Community?, edited by Valerie Aubourg, Gerard Bossuat, and Giles Scott-Smith, 60-73.
+Paris: Soleb, 2008.

-L. Silver, “H-Diplo/ISSF Roundtable Review of M. Carroll and G. Donaghy’s edited collection, In the National Interest: Canadian Foreign Policy and the Department of Foreign Affairs and International Trade, 1909-2009 (Calgary: University of Calgary Press, 2011)”, Diplomatic and International History Discussion Network.
+Silver, Lara.
+“H-Diplo/ISSF Roundtable Review of M. Carroll and G. Donaghy’s edited collection, In the National Interest: Canadian Foreign Policy and the Department of Foreign Affairs and International Trade, 1909-2009 (Calgary: University of Calgary Press, 2011).”
+Diplomatic and International History Discussion Network.
 2012.

 - “Top Instructor” 2014 Faculty of Arts